What to Do in Your First 24 Hours in Kyoto: Itinerary for First-Time Visitors

 • Need more temples in your life?
 Jam in Kinkaku-ji, the most iconic and impressive temple in Kyoto.
 It lies about 45 minutes from Nishiki Market by public transportation.

 • All templed out?
 Skip out on Ginkaku-ji and find your way to Nijo Castle.
-It’s about 30 minutes away by foot from Nishiki Market.
+It’s about 30 minutes away on foot from Nishiki Market.

 • Want to escape the city?
-If you’ve got extra time, hop onto Kyoto public transportation to slip into the suburb.
+If you’ve got extra time, hop onto Kyoto’s public transportation to slip into the suburbs.
 Visit the town of Arashiyama to take in the otherworldly Arashiyama Bamboo Grove and Arashiyama Monkey Park.

 DISCLAIMER: Treksplorer is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and its affiliated international sites.